Colorful Spring Flowers for Chicago and the Midwest - Plant Bulbs in the Fall

 - Orange City Tulip Festival - Orange City, Iowa

 The Orange City Tulip Festival showcases Orange City, Iowa and its Dutch heritage.
-The 2013 festival will take place on May 16, 17, and 18.
+The festival takes place in the middle of May.

 - Tulip Time Festival - Holland, Michigan